 D11 Retrofit Solutions in light of Early Life Expectancy

 Relative to historical industry experiences, D11 steam turbines have come of age at an early stage in their lifecycle and are strong candidates for retrofit solutions.
-The most common reasons reported to MD&A for prompting retrofit consideration include (1) reliability issues, (2) technology obsolescence and (3) changes within plant operating missions and steam cycles (e.g. modifications to boiler or combustion turbines from initial design).
+The most common reasons reported to MD&A for prompting retrofit consideration include (1) reliability issues, (2) technology obsolescence, and (3) changes within plant operating missions and steam cycles (e.g. modifications to the boiler or combustion turbines from initial design).
 Commonly, these drivers led to retrofits after 20 to 30+ years of operation.
 However; the experience of progressive major reliability and operational issues coupled with outdated technology warrants the evaluation of a retrofit solution compared to continuously increasing maintenance costs.

-In MD&A’s experience, significant mechanical failures, particularly in the High Pressure (HP) and Intermediate Pressure (IP) sections, such as rotor cracking, shell, and N2 packing head cracking, continue to worsen in both severity of the defects as well as frequency of occurrence.
-In addition, other reliability issues such as poor vibration characteristics, bowed rotors, and diaphragm dishing further contribute to increasing losses in a unit’s thermal performance.
+In MD&A’s experience, significant mechanical failures, particularly in the High Pressure (HP) and Intermediate Pressure (IP) sections, such as rotor cracking, shell, and N2 packing head cracking, continue to worsen in both severity of the defects as well as the frequency of occurrence.
+In addition, other reliability issues such as poor vibration characteristics bowed rotors, and diaphragm dishing further contribute to increasing losses in a unit’s thermal performance.

-The underlying reasons for early maturation of the D11 fleet are varied.
-Application of low-alloy, single-shell configurations operating at 1050 F is a major factor in the reliability issues of the D11.
+The underlying reasons for the early maturation of the D11 fleet are varied.
+The application of low-alloy, single-shell configurations operating at 1050 F is a major factor in the reliability issues of the D11.
 However; the evolution of operational demands for combined cycle power plants also plays a major role in minimizing life expectancy.
-Early industry expectations were that combined cycle plants would be primarily base loaded.
+Early industry expectations were that combined cycle plants would be primarily base-loaded.
 However; as the industry matured, combined-cycle plants were eventually required to be capable of sustained, frequent load cycling, and start/stop operational profiles.
-By itself, frequent cycling can be sufficient cause for early-onset mechanical failures.
+By itself, frequent cycling can be a sufficient cause for early-onset mechanical failures.
 The coupling of operational cycling with single-shell, low-alloy components of the D11 has a multiplying effect.
 Based on reported feedback, the severity and range of mechanical issues for the D11 fleet continue to progress with time.

 In circumstances where it is determined that the best approach is to repair and maintain existing turbine hardware, Mechanical Dynamics & Analysis (MD&A) offers a full complement of turn-key field services, repairs, and parts.
-MD&A has a 13 year history of supporting the D11 fleet including such services as weld repair of cracked packing heads, straightening of bowed rotors, diaphragm repairs, installation of advanced sealing packages, and steam valve internal component manufacturing and replacements.
+MD&A has a 16-year history of supporting the D11 fleet including such services as weld repair of cracked packing heads, straightening of bowed rotors, diaphragm repairs, installation of advanced sealing packages, and steam valve internal component manufacturing and replacements.
 MD&A is also recognized as an industry vanguard in the area of fossil steam turbine shell weld repairs for over 20+ years.

-Inherent with the retrofit, an opportunity exists for re-optimization of the steam bottoming cycle including an increase to duct firing.
+Inherent with the retrofit, an opportunity exists for re-optimization of the steam bottoming cycle including an increase in duct firing.
 In situations where plant operating missions are modified, combustion turbines are upgraded, or duct firing profiles are altered, resetting the unit design point can provide the end-user with significant value.
-Design re-optimization can yield major cost-saving benefits beyond resolution of reliability and thermal performance deficiencies.
+Design re-optimization can yield major cost-saving benefits beyond the resolution of reliability and thermal performance deficiencies.

 Also, read how MD&A has expertise in innovative D11 repair solutions while delivering consistent quality and value along with superior communications.Tags: